 The need for Mental Health Services is great and growing in Winona county and surrounding areas.

 - Since 2013, we have recognized a steady increase of about 28 new children, adolescents and adults, receiving Behavioral Support Services per month

 - We have close to 300 people on a waiting list waiting to receive Mental Health Services

 - The demand for Outpatient Substance Abuse Services is extensive due to the recent rise in Opioid addiction cases

 - Request for Youth Behavioral Services are high

 - Our current two locations in Winona do not have the capacity to serve the future needs of our clients and referrals

-After much discussion we have purchased the Sarnia Square building at 420 East Sarnia Street, Winona, formally known as Winona Health Urgent Care.
-This plan allows us to preserve our excellences for Mental Health Behavior Support and expand our footprint.
+After much discussion, we have purchased the Sarnia Square building at 420 East Sarnia Street, Winona, formally known as Winona Health Urgent Care.
+This plan allows us to preserve our excellences for Mental Health Behavioral Support and expand our footprint.
 This strategic location offers us visibility and an additional 14,230 square feet.

 Expansion to Meet Demand